edgurgel/riex/README.md

 * Pool of connections using [pooler](http://github.com/seth/pooler)
 * Organization of source and tests;
-* Riak.Object is a struct;
+* Riex.Object is a struct;

 #Setup

 ## Prerequisites

-You should have at least one Riak node running.
+You should have at least one Riex node running.
 If you plan to use secondary indexes, you'll need to have the leveldb backend enabled:

 `app.config` in version 1.4.x-